 As you might expect, the project eventually withered and died.
 We never even finished a synopsis because the idea wouldn’t stand still long enough to be written down.

-- Don’t set up conflicting goals for your ghost
+Don't set conflicting goals for your ghostwriter to wrestle with

 One of my former clients wanted his book to be a fun and easy read for laypeople, and a highly detailed discussion that demonstrated his expertise to professionals in his field.